Ankarana Special Reserve

 Ankarana Special Reserve is a protected area in northern Madagascar created in 1956.
 It is a small, partially vegetated plateau composed of 150-million-year-old middle Jurassic limestone.
 With an average annual rainfall of about 2,000 mm, the underlying rocks have been eroded to produce caves and feed subterranean rivers—a karst topography.
 The rugged relief and the dense vegetation have helped protect the region from human intrusion and exploitation.
+The Ankarana Massif is the setting for a wildlife rich adventure story for children.

 The southern entrance of what is now designated the Ankarana National Park is in Mahamasina (commune of Tanambao Marivorahona) on the Route nationale 6 some 108 km south-west of Antsiranana and 29 km north-east of Ambilobe.
 There are some hotels situated close to the park headquarters at the entrance.